tmnestor/containerised_nlp/README.md

 The `requirements.txt` file is copied to the Docker container during the build process, and the Python dependencies listed within are installed.
 To add or update dependencies, modify this file, then rebuild the Docker image.

-## Contributions

-Contributions to this project are welcome!
-Please create an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
-# jupyter-docker-compose-nlp